JuliaDocs/IOCapture.jl/README.md

 This is because `stdout` and `stderr` within an `iocapture` actually refer to the temporary redirect streams which get cleaned up at the end of the `iocapture` call.

+### ANSI color/escape code

+On Julia 1.5 and earlier, setting `color` to `true` has no effect, because the [ability to set `IOContext` attributes on redirected streams was added in 1.6](https://github.com/JuliaLang/julia/pull/36688).
+I.e. on those older Julia versions the captured output will generally not contain ANSI color escape sequences.

 ## Similar packages